ParkerGreyAddison/resume/cv.md

 ### Statement<a id="Statement"></a>

->I am an open-minded, critical-thinking, young data scientist who wants to change the world for the better by improving my ability to acomplish three core tasks:
+>I am an open-minded, critical-thinking, young data scientist who wants to change the world for the better by improving my ability to accomplish three core tasks:
 >
 >* Building knowledge and extracting information from the world
 >* Composing knowledge and information into compelling stories